BizTalkComponents/LookupUtility/README.md

 ### Pipeline component
 Install the [Nuget package](https://github.com/BizTalkComponents/LookupUtility/releases) in your pipeline component project.

-The following code gets the configuration value from the MyList list with the key ConfigKey.
+The following code gets the configuration value from the _MyList_ list with the key _ConfigKey_.

 ```cs
 var lookupService = new LookupUtilityService();